-I have discussed H tags in a comprehensive manner in one of my video-lessons that discusses how to write a product review.
+I have comprehensively discussed H tags in one of my video lessons that outline how to write a product review.

-By adding keywords in H tags; Google will be able to know your page’s relevancy and rank it top during related searches.
+By adding keywords in H tags, Google knows your page’s relevancy and ranks it top during related searches.

 Table of contents